fenago/data-science/lab_guides/Lab_6.md

     semi-colon.
 The Python list called `_headers` contains the names of the column headers.

-    In the next line, you make use of the function called `read_csv`, which is contained in the `pandas` library, to load the data.
-The first parameter specifies the file location.
-The second parameter specifies the Python list that contains the names of the columns in the data.
-The third parameter specifies the character that is used to separate the columns in the data.

 4. Split the data into `features` and `labels` and into training and evaluation sets: